huzheng16/ZhengHuLab/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Cancer Evolution
+- Tumor evolution
-- Computational Biology
+- Computational biology
-- Systems & Synthetic Biology
+- Lineage tracing

 # Highlight the author in author lists? (true/false)